THCA vs THC: What's the Difference? What is THCA?

 Long Answer:

 If you're browsing the cannabis world, you've probably come across THCA and wondered how it differs from THC.
 Here's the simplest answer: THCA is basically THC in disguise.
-While in its raw form THCA won’t get you high, it transforms into the same compound as THC when exposed to heat, providing the exact same psychoactive effects.
+While in its raw form THCA remains inactive, it transforms into the same compound as THC when exposed to heat, providing the exact same effects.

 So what's the deal?
 Let's break it down.